tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I kept working on my project with javascript full-stack.
 I learned some of css like animations, box-shadow, pseudo-elements, etc. I also discovered the package browser-sync for nodejs.

 **Thoughts**: I'm learning so much things about frontend development.
 It's very good what I can do, but design skills are not my strength.

+### Day 46 June 28, 2020

+**Today's Progress**: Today I studied and applied some concepts of forms in html and how to use the post method.

+**Thoughts**: The use of forms that I'm learning in my personal project, in the future I see that it can be very useful on my work.